Iandmee/P3rs1f1l3/Windows_Persistence_addons.md

 </br></br>

 ## Port Monitors
-The print spooler service is responsible for managing printing jobs in Windows operating systems.
-Interaction with the service is performed through the Print Spooler API which contains a function (**AddMonitor**) that can be used to install local port monitors and connects the configuration, data and monitor files.
+The Print Spooler service is responsible for managing printing jobs in OS Windows.
+Interaction with the service is performed through the Print Spooler API which contains a function (**AddMonitor**) that can be used to install local port monitors and connect the configuration, data and monitor files.
 This function has the ability to inject a DLL into the **spoolsv.exe** process and by creating a registry key red team operators can achieve persistence on the system.

 *refers:*
 *